 Injuries to menisci can lead to knee pain, especially on movement and weight bearing.

 Meniscal injuries in young require surgical repair, often arthroscopically.
-A recent study has indicated that exercise therapy is as effective as arthroscopy in case of degenerative tear.
+A recent study has indicated that exercise therapy is as effective as arthroscopy in case of a degenerative tear.
 A positive McMurray test may indicate a meniscal tear.

 Osteoarthritis is slowly progressive disease and causes a chronic knee pain which worsens with activity.